TadiT7/treble_experimentations_wiki/How-to-build-a-GSI?.md

 ### 2. Install build packages

 Several packages are needed to build Android and execute the scripts.
 You can install these using your distribution’s package manager.
+Use libwxgtk3.0-dev in place of libwxgtk3.0-gtk3-dev for earlier versions of Ubuntu (before 20.04)
 You’ll need:

 ```